MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 - Azure Virtual WAN greatly simplifies end-to-end network connectivity in Azure and cross-premises with capabilities such as VHub to VHub communication, but also, it introduces new capabilities, such as large-scale/high-throughput VPN Gateways and Firewall Manager for centrally managing multiple Azure Firewalls distributed across VWAN VHubs.

-- Virtual Networks support up to 500 Virtual Network Peering connections.
+- Virtual networks support up to 500 virtual network peering connections.

 - ExpressRoute with Private Peering supports advertising up to 200 prefixes from Azure to on-premises.